If you made any changes in Pure these will be visible here soon.

 Research interests

-André Barrinha is a Senior Lecturer in International Relations.
+André Barrinha is a Reader (Associate Professor) in International Relations.
 His main research interests include cyber-diplomacy, cybersecurity, international order, technology and security, European security, European foreign policy and International Relations Theory and Security.

 Dr. Barrinha is currently working on the role of new technologies in International Relations, with a special focus on cybersecurity.
-He was awarded, in 2019, a Leverhulme Trust Research Fellowship to study the emergence of cyber-diplomacy as an international practice.
+He was awarded, in 2019, a Leverhulme Trust Research Fellowship to study the emergence of cyber-diplomacy in international relations.

-His work has been published in journals such as International Affairs, Mediterranean Politics, Third World Quarterly, Journal of Common Market Studies and Journal of European Integration.
+His work has been published in journals such as Contemporary Security Policy, International Affairs, European Security, Mediterranean Politics, Third World Quarterly, Journal of Common Market Studies and Journal of European Integration.
 He co-authored International Relations Now and Then (Routledge, 2nd ed.).
 In 2019, he was awarded the Best Article in Global Affairs Award for a co-authored piece with Thomas Renard on cyber diplomacy and the English School.

 Dr Barrinha joined PoLIS in September 2017, having previously worked at Canterbury Christ Church University, University of Coimbra, and the University of Kent, where he concluded his PhD in International Relations in 2010.